 What We Hope to Share

 All aspects of the farm’s management are part of the apprenticeship.
-Training in fieldwork both by hand and with equipment, greenhouse propagation, livestock management, harvest and handling techniques, marketing, financial systems and overall planning skills are examined and practiced over the course of the season.
+Training in fieldwork both by hand and with equipment, greenhouse propagation, harvest and handling techniques, marketing, financial systems and overall planning skills are examined and practiced over the course of the season.